ductsoup/Mycodo-hyrdoponic-build/README.md

 | ![3](image/IMG_5816.jpg) | ![8](image/IMG_5818.jpg) |
 | ![3](image/IMG_5887.jpg) | ![8](image/IMG_5889.jpg) |

-## Extras
+## Conclusion
+Unless you're doing aquaponics the DO sensor probably isn't much use.
+The Pi3 works fine but it's slow.
+A Pi4 works much better with the caveat you need to figure a way to manage the heat it generates.

-Just for fun I've included a rough sketch of the frame I'm using for this system.
+Just for fun I've also included a rough sketch of the frame I'm using for this system.
 When it came time to build that part I considered using t-slotted aluminum frames rather than a standard wire shelf from Uline.
 Comparing the prices for both, it was a wash so I oped for the more flexible t-slotted design.
 I've used extruded aluminum many times before from various vendors.
 Experience is Automation Direct is cheaper and faster than others.

 - [Automation Direct T-Slotted Rails and Components](https://www.automationdirect.com/adc/overview/catalog/structural_frames_-z-_rails)